math-kook-book/math-kook-book.github.io/index.md

 ### "This book is for anyone who is interested in how numbers work!
 By numbers, I mean 1, 2, 3, 4, and so on..."
-(Author's note)

-### MATH KOOK presents mathematical ideas through the lens of the notorious unsolved 3n+1 conjecture (also known as the Collatz conjecture).
-In pursuing this deceptively simple problem, the author gives accessible explanations of prime numbers, infinite sums, modular arithmetic, and universal computers.
-The narrative also features alien technologies, Soviet plots, million-dollar bounties, gangster mathematicians, and semi-rigorous proofs.
-MATH KOOK requires no more than high-school-level math.

 <a href="https://www.amazon.com/gp/product/B0B92QRT3D/ref=ox_sc_saved_image_1?smid=A1Y53T3O3Q25L8&psc=1">
   <IMG ALIGN=CENTER SRC="mk-cover-pg.jpg">